jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   .. code-block:: shell

-    E       AssertionError: None is an instance of <class 'object'>
+    AssertionError: None is an instance of <class 'object'>

   because :ref:`None<what is None?>` is an :ref:`object<what is a class?>`